How to Encrypt Disk in a Linux Enivronment

 VPN Linux

 Encryption has become a mainstream term as a solution to many privacy risks.
-Privacy advocates and security analysts are extensively recommending it to all individuals regardless of the risk intensity they are prone to.
+Privacy advocates and security analysts extensively recommend it to all individuals regardless of the risk intensity they are prone to.
 Similarly, encrypting a device could help you in many ways, including data safety in case of device theft.
-Fortunately, individuals with Linux devices have the best way out Linux disk encryption.
+Fortunately, individuals with Linux devices have the best way out of Linux disk encryption.

-Encryption is a method to secure your data by converting them into an unreadable form protected by an encryption key, accessible only by entering the encryption key.
+Encryption is a method of securing data by converting it into an unreadable form protected by an encryption key, accessible only by entering it.
 It evades the threats and perils of hacking, malicious intrusions, and irritating siblings, and above all, it shields your identity in case your Linux laptop or PC is lost.

 Disk encryption is a method for absolute storage device protection instead of security implementations on electronic files individually.
 It is an extraordinarily helpful method for a device that ensures that your data is stored in an unreadable coded form.
 Access to encrypted data is only possible for an authorized person with an accurate encryption key.

-Therefore, all the files and folders, and disk volume are secured through encryption and can only be decrypted when required by the authorized user with the key.
-There are many advantages of full disk encryption that we have discussed below.
+Therefore, all files, folders, and disk volumes are secured through encryption and can only be decrypted when required by the authorized user with the key.
+Full disk encryption has many advantages, which we have discussed below.

 Disk encryption isn’t an unknown term for most people nowadays.
 Also, many devices now have the default encrypting feature to protect your data stored on the disk.
 Disk encryption has some potential advantages:

-• Disk encryption prevents unauthorized access to data when the PC is located where untrustworthy people can access it, if your PC gets stolen, at the computer repair shop, or when you discard it.
+• Disk encryption prevents unauthorized access to data when the PC is located where untrustworthy people can access it, such as if it is stolen, at the computer repair shop, or when you discard it.

-• Full Disk encryption covers every file and folder, so there is no chance of anything being left behind; this is more secure than encrypting individual files and folders where you can leave something important unencrypted by chance.
+• Full Disk encryption covers every file and folder, so there is no chance of anything being left behind; this is more secure than encrypting individual files and folders, where you can accidentally leave something important unencrypted.

 • Disk encryption only protects you against untrustworthy people who can have physical access to your computer.
 It cannot save you from cyber attacks, and your computer is still vulnerable to getting attacked by a hacker who could access your device through malware installation.

-• Malicious apps and websites can still pop up, and your system might get infected with the viruses or worms they contain.
+• Malicious apps and websites can still appear, and your system might get infected with the viruses or worms they contain.

 • Network hackers and attackers can still exploit services running on your devices, such as network file sharing, BitTorrent client, or your iTunes playlist sharing, to name a few.